Trisection diagrams and twists of 4-manifolds

+The simplest trisection diagram encodes the $(0;0)$-trisection of $S^4$ described above.
+It consists of a 2-sphere, with \emph{no} curves.
+The reader may wish to follow the construction given above to see this is the case.
+In particular, the following diagrams describe the three possible stabilizations of the trivial $(0;0)$-trisection of $S^4$.
+Note that exactly one sector in each trisection is diffeomorphic to $S^1\times B^3$, and the other two are diffeomorphic to $B^4$.

+Stabilizing a trisection may also be represented diagrammatically.
+In general, if $\mathfrak{D}_1$ and $\mathfrak{D}_2$ are trisection diagrams for $X_1$ and $X_2$, then $\mathfrak{D}_1\#\mathfrak{D}_2$ is a trisection diagram for the natural trisection of $X_1\# X_2$ obtained by performing the connected sum at points on the central surfaces.
+Note that up to handle slides and isotopy of the curves, it does not matter how this connected sum of diagrams is performed.
+In particular, by the remark following Definition \ref{StabilizationDefinition}, stabilization can be thought of as a connected sum with a genus one trisection of $S^4$.
+Consequently, we give the following definition.
+For more exposition, the reader is referred to \cite{MeiSchZup16}.

+\begin{definition} Suppose that $(\Sigma;\alpha,\beta,\gamma)$ is a trisection diagram for $X$.
+If $S$ is one of the genus one trisection diagrams for $S^4$ in Figure \ref{TrisectionDiagramStab}, then $\Sigma\# S$ is also a trisection diagram for $X$, and we call $\Sigma\# S$ a \emph{stabilization} of $\Sigma$.
+Conversely, $\Sigma$ is called a \emph{destabilization} of $\Sigma\# S$. \end{definition}

+Besides stabilization, there are other moves on trisection diagrams that do not change the resulting 4-manifold.
+In particular, isotopy of the curves in a diagram, or applying a global surface automorphism obviously do not change the resulting 4-manifold.
+The following theorem allows us to understand smooth closed 4-manifolds via their trisection diagrams.

 \begin{theorem*}[ \cite{GayKir16}] Every trisection of a 4-manifold can be represented by a trisection diagram.
-Moreover, two diagrams describe diffeomorphic 4-manifolds if and only if they are related by stabilization, handle slides (among curves of the same type), and diffeomorphisms. \end{theorem*}
+Moreover, two trisection diagrams describe diffeomorphic 4-manifolds if and only if they are related by stabilization, handle slides and isotopy of curves (among curves of the same type), and surface diffeomorphisms. \end{theorem*}